FlyingMillennial/sportys-training/Flight Training/12-20-18 Want To Practice.md

 * Descending turns
     * Often you want to pass over an airfield and then descend to pattern altitude and merge with the downwind.
     * Practice: On a north heading at 3500 feet, descend to 3000 feet while turning the long way round to a west heading.

+## Questions

+* Minnesota sectional... is there a way to get around purchasing four charts?
+* How do I get a copy of the POH for the archer?